Best Folding Table of 2021

 If a good investment is what you seek, the Lifetime 4-Foot Commercial Adjustable is our top recommendation.
 This high-quality table features three adjustable heights (34 inches, 29 inches, and 24 inches) and a durable design.
 The steel hardware is smooth and easy to operate.
 We used it for home construction projects and as a part of our events arsenal for our main testers outdoor school.
 Adjusting the height is easy, even with items on the table.
 The tallest setting offers more height than any other option, while the medium setting is the same height as a standard table.
 The shortest height is great for sitting children, making this table ultra-versatile for any family or household.
 At the lower heights, it's stable and provides an unbeatable level of performance.

 While the legs of the Lifetime do indeed fold in, the table itself doesn't fold.
 As a result, it's longer than other standards folding tables, taking up more storage space.
 And while we appreciate the stability at medium and low settings, the tallest setting shakes and has some side-to-side movement.
 Still, this is an excellent choice for any family or household because of its exceptional versatility, attributed to its adjustable height.
-It's easy to clean, maneuver, and made of high-quality materials with a ten-year warranty.
+It's easy to clean, maneuver, and made of high-quality materials.

 The Cosco Deluxe Fold-in-Half Table is a simple table with a 6-foot length that locks into place when set up.
 It utilizes a plastic composite tabletop that is relatively durable and a straight leg design that creates a wide, stable base.
 It sets up in just a few seconds, locking into place to enhance maneuverability.
 The table proved to hold a lot of weight, easily accommodating our welder and other construction gear while testing.
 It can be used for both indoor and outdoor use and comes to a height of 29-inches when setup.
 We think it's a great deal because it performs well, is large, and comes at a good price.
 This table is also available in an 8-foot version.